 - In a separate bowl, combine the flour, cocoa powder, and salt.
-Gradually stir flour mixture into the egg mixture until blended.
+Gradually stir the flour mixture into the egg mixture until blended.
 Spread the batter evenly into the prepared baking dish.

-- Melt your chocolate chips if you haven’t already and set aside to cool.
+- Melt your chocolate chips if you haven’t already and set them aside to cool.
 You don’t want it so cool that it hardens, but you can get it close to room temperature and still have it be soft and stir-able.

 - In a small saucepan, whisk together sugar, flour, cocoa, and milk; bring to a boil, whisking frequently.
 Boil 1-3 minutes or until thickened like a thinned pudding.
 Remove pan from heat and strain mixture into a small bowl to get rid of any small flour clumps that may have formed.
 Cool completely in the refrigerator or freezer.

-- When chocolate flour mixture is cooled, beat the butter with an electric mixer until creamy, about 1 minute.
+- When the chocolate flour mixture is cooled, beat the butter with an electric mixer until creamy, about 1 minute.
 Beat in the cooled chocolate mixture until well combined fluffy, about 1 minute.
-Finally add in melted chocolate and beat again until well combined and fluffy, about 2 minutes.
+Finally, add in melted chocolate and beat again until well combined and fluffy, about 2 minutes.

 The frosting recipe will frost 12 cupcakes.
 If you want to double it (I halved it), use the original recipe from Baking Bites.